Actually Delicious Spinach Baby Food

 I get it: baby food recipes with peanut butter can be scary.
 It can be scary to introduce nuts, especially if you have a family history of allergies.

 I would definitely recommend consulting with your pediatrician before serving a peanut butter baby food combination.
-It is completely optional, so you can leave it out if you choose, or substitute it with another nut butter or seed butter.

 While avocado and peanut butter baby food may be more common, I love the combination of spinach, sweet potatoes and peanut butter.
 I find it nutritious and delicious.

-How to Make Baby Sweet Potato Recipe
+How to Make This Spinach Baby Food Recipe

-I would recommend microwaving the sweet potato to cook it.
 It cooks evenly all around, it cooks quickly, and there are no hard or crisp spots.
+Allow a few minutes to cool.

 Then, you’ll just add it to the blender along with everything else and blend.
 It couldn’t be easier.